cloudfoundry-attic/cf-abacus/doc/api.md

 _Description_: Retrieves a usage report document containing a summary of the aggregated Cloud resource usage incurred by the specified organization at the specified time.

+If Abacus is [secured](https://github.com/cloudfoundry-incubator/cf-abacus/wiki/Security) the response depends on the scopes of the oAuth token used to call the API.
+When system token is used the complete report with aggregated usage for the requested organization will be returned.
+When resource token is used than the report will contain only the resources specified by the resource token scopes.

-_HTTP response_: 200 to indicate success with a _usage summary report_ JSON document, 404 if the usage is not found, 500 to report a server error.
+_HTTP response_: 200 to indicate success with a _usage summary report_ JSON document, 403 when the resource_id value is invalid, 404 if the usage is not found, 500 to report a server error.

 ### JSON representation:
 ```json